prasad-kate/socket-io-setup/readme.md

-This repository contains a fullstack application setup with Vite, React, and TypeScript for the frontend, and Node.js with Express and TypeScript for the backend
+This repository contains a fullstack application setup with Vite, React, and TypeScript for the frontend, and Node.js with Express and TypeScript for the backend.
+It demonstrates a basic setup for socket-io to handle real-time communication by listening for and broadcasting messages.